IktaS/ikta-nix/README.md

 #### 🏇 Optimized Workflow & Simple Yet Elegant Neovim

 - Using Hyprland for increased elegance, functionality, and efficiency.
-- No massive NeoVIM project here.
-This is my simple, easy to understand, yet incredible NeoVIM setup.
+- No massive NeoVIM project here, using `nixvim` for an incredible NeoVIM setup.
 With language support already added in.

 #### 🖥️ Multi Host & User Configuration